JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 == Overview
-The area in which you view your model is called the "Graphics Area".
-If you select a part of the model, you will see that a corresponding "Feature" will be highlighted in the "Feature List" on the left side of the window.
+Looking closer at @overview, Box (1) is the the "Graphics Area" and is where you view your model .
+If you select a part of the model, you will see that a corresponding "Feature" will be highlighted in the "Feature List" in Box (2).
 The Feature List keeps a history of every operation you have performed, and allows you to go back and make changes to earlier states of the model.
-To add to the feature list, you can select actions on the "toolbar" at the top of the window.
-Dialog windows are the boxes that appear next to your feature list, and let house the parameters that let you modify your current operation.
+To add to the Feature List, you can select actions on the "toolbar" in Box (3).
+When you click on a tool, a dialog window like seen in Box (4)  appears next to your feature list, and let house the parameters that let you modify your current operation.

 == Tools & Materials